gillesheinesch/discordfacts/README.md

 ## Usage

     var discordFacts = require('discordfacts');
     var randomFact = discordFacts.random();

-Output is a random fact about Discord
+Output is a random fact about Discord.

+    var discordFacts = require('discordfacts');
+    var randomFact = discordFacts.all();

+Output are all facts about Discord that discordfacts offers.

 ## Tests